 How To Toast Shredded Coconut

 Toasting coconut is super easy.
-Simply cook your coconut in a skillet over low-medium heat, frequently stirring, until desired golden-brown color is reached.
+Simply cook your coconut in a skillet over low-medium heat, frequently stirring, until it reaches the desired golden-brown color.
 You can also use the oven (at 325º F for 5-10 minutes, stirring every few minutes).

 toasted coconut on a baking sheet.